ChenWang91/python-tool/README.md

 get_iops_latency.py

-Use multiprocess modul to get the Iops and Latency in ".log" files from  path whcih user submit.
+Use multiprocess module to get the Iops and Latency in ".log" files from  path whcih user submit.

 ~~~{.sh}
 ./get_iops_latency.py logpath